This site requires a more recent version of Adobe Flash Player to function properly.

 GM vehicle lease business had become very limited since 2008 when GM agreed to reduce its ownership in Ally Financial to less than 10%.

 In October 2010, GM acquired AmeriCredit, an independent automobile finance company, for $3.5 billion, and renamed it as GM Financial.
 GM Financial aims to offer increased availability of leasing and sub-prime financing for its customers throughout economic cycles and expanding its vehicles lease and loans portfolio.
+By the first quarter of 2015, the number of retail sales financed through GM's financing division has grown to 28% compared to 18.9% in the first quarter of 2014.
+This has made GM Finance the third biggest business segment for the company.
+The percentage of retail sales financed through GM Finance is only expected to grow in the future.
 We expect GM Financial to grow significantly and to contribute more to GM's overall revenues over our forecast horizon.

 Opel/Vauxhall restructuring plan in Europe